mark-bak/BiKinematics/README.md

 - Note all sim results saved can be loaded in, and multiple different bikes can be compared
 <img src = ReadmeImages/Plot.PNG>

-There are also numerous examples in SaveFiles that can be loaded in using the Load/Save... menu
+There are also numerous examples in SaveFiles that can be loaded in
 ## Features
 ### Current features
 Background image import